Praveen05542/Praveen05542/README.md

-Hi, My name is **Praveen Srivastava** and currently I am associated with one of the renowned companies **Yash Technologies**, based out in pune with the capacity of **Solution Architect.**
+Hi, My name is **Praveen Srivastava** and currently I am associated with one of the renowned companies **Yash Technologies**, based out in **Pune** with the capacity of **Solution Architect.**
 As a Cloud Solution Architect, my job is to help a select group of Azure customers achieve more with Azure.
-I provide deep architectural advice to help customers determine the best approach to utilize the many services available within the Azure platform.
+I provide deep architectural advice to help customers determine the best approach to utilize the many services available within the **Azure platform**.
-This can include help with basic Architecture Design Sessions, conducting proof-of-concept projects, providing education on how to use specific features, serving as a liaison with Azure product teams (as necessary), etc.
+This can include help with **basic Architecture Design Sessions, conducting proof-of-concept projects, providing education on how to use specific features, serving as a liaison with Azure product teams (as necessary), etc**.
 I work closely with a limited number of Azure customers in order to get to know them – their business and technical goals and challenges – in order to help them be as successful as possible with their Azure projects.